Your Ad Here

 AC 2901 and 3190 boxcars A pair of ACR 40' boxcars.

 AC 2901 Steel Boxcar ACR steel boxcar #2901.
-This was a rebuilt GTW boxcar, damaged on the ACR in 1952 and written off by GTW.
+This was a rebuilt GTW boxcar, damaged on the ACR and written off by GTW.
 The ACR repaired it and it became their first steel boxcar.
-2901 was the only steel boxcar to ever be fully repainted and wear the bear logo.
-Nick Masney built this car from a resin kit from Sylvan scale models.
+2901 was the only steel boxcar on the ACR to ever be fully repainted and wear the bear logo.
+Nick Masney built this car from a resin kit from Sylvan Scale Models.

 AC 3190 Wood Boxcar The prototype for this car was one of a hundred cars built in 1928.
 Nick Masney built AC 3190 from an Accurail wood boxcar.